cadjou/bbb_record_in_nextcloud/README.md

 This a little script to add into NextCloud the BigBlueButton record with the **BigBlueButton NextCloud Application** and the Git **tilmanmoser/bbb-video-download**

-NextCloud et BigBlueButton have to be in 2 different servers that you can link by ssh network disk
+NextCloud et BigBlueButton have to be in **2 different servers** that you can link by ssh network disk.

-After the recording meeting available on the NextCloud App, make a file link of the record and be patient.
-A new MP4 will be add in the same folder.
+After the recorded meeting available on the NextCloud App, create a link file of the recording and be patient.
+A new MP4 will be added in the same folder.

-When the installation, the script will create a RSA Key specific or change parameters to use yours
+When the installation, the script will create an RSA Key specific or change parameters to use yours.

+- OS tested : Debian 10 / Ubuntu 16.04 and 20.04
+- Files and GroupFolder NextCloud App friendly

+## How it's working
+1. An Url file have to be create with the link of the record by the BigBlueButton NextCloud App
+2. In NextCloud server, the PHP script get this new file and add to a list file into the mounted network disk
+3. In BigBlueButton server, this list is being check and search if the MP4 file is available.
+In this case, the MP4 is being copy in the mounted network disk
+4. To finish, the PHP script check this file and copy it in the right place and make a scan file

 ## How to install
 ### On NextCloud Server
+*The script uses **sshfs** and **expect**.
+These package will be installed by it in case.*
 - Install the BigBlueButton application on your NextCloud.
 See https://apps.nextcloud.com/apps/bbb
 - Connect to the server with root user and follow this command
 >```shell script